avianlabs/paxos-go/docs/CreateFiatDepositInstructionsRequest.md

 ### NewCreateFiatDepositInstructionsRequest

-`func NewCreateFiatDepositInstructionsRequest(profileId string, identityId string, fiatNetwork FiatNetwork, ) *CreateFiatDepositInstructionsRequest`
+`func NewCreateFiatDepositInstructionsRequest(profileId string, fiatNetwork FiatNetwork, ) *CreateFiatDepositInstructionsRequest`

 NewCreateFiatDepositInstructionsRequest instantiates a new CreateFiatDepositInstructionsRequest object This constructor will assign default values to properties that have it defined,